 Adult Education Series ~ Gospel Parallels/Parallel Gospels

-Join the Rev. Craig D. Townsend on the second Wednesday of each month, from September 13, 2023, to May 8, 2024, 7:00-8:00 pm, on Zoom, for the adult education offering, Gospel Parallels/Parallel Gospels.
+Join the Rev. Craig D. Townsend from 7:00-8:00 pm, on Zoom, for the final session of the adult education offering, Gospel Parallels/Parallel Gospels.
 We’ll explore together why there are four different and differing gospels, and compare other accounts and portrayals of Jesus’ life and ministry – gnostic gospels, early orthodox writings, but also art, music, mystical commentaries and more – all to help us see what each of our own personal and parallel gospels look like.
 Who is Jesus to you?

 A powerful way of doing a deep dive into the gospels is to look at them in comparison and connection to one another.
 Burton Throckmorton provided the best tool for the process: his book, Gospel Parallels, which puts Matthew, Mark and Luke in parallel columns on the page, first came out in 1949, making it to its fifth edition (and moving from the Revised Standard Version translation of the Bible to the New Revised Standard) in 1993.
 It is a standard seminary text.